nshubina/Portfolio/Checklist-based testing requirements/README.md

   </ul>
   <ul>
     <li><b>'Checklist-based testing-<i>{{Name of module}}</i>-Answer.pdf'</b></li>
-    <p> These documents include the checklist-based review, a list of potential defects linked to checklist items, and a brief summary.</p>
+    <p> These documents include the checklist-based review, a list of potential defects linked to the related checklist items, and a brief summary.</p>
   </ul>

 </div>